rubrikinc/rubrik-sdk-for-powershell/docs/commands/New-RubrikSnapshot.md

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-Get-RubrikVM 'Server1' | New-RubrikSnapshot
+Get-RubrikVM 'Server1' | New-RubrikSnapshot -Inherit
 ```

-This will trigger an on-demand backup for any virtual machine named "Server1"
+This will trigger an on-demand backup for any virtual machine named "Server1" using the existing SLA domain

 ### -------------------------- EXAMPLE 2 --------------------------
 ```